-3.2 Reporting
+4.2 Reporting

-- 3.2.1 Within two weeks of completion of the fieldwork a Data Structure Report will be prepared in accordance with current standard Historic Scotland procedural requirements and AOC Archaeology standard procedures (Appendix 7, Section 7.1 to 7.8).
-Specifically the Data Structure Report will contain the following: - i) a full descriptive text detailing the features identified and an interpretation of their date and purpose; - ii) photographs of identified features illustrating their condition and extent; - iii) appropriate lists summarising the features identified and the records made of them; - iv) analysis of the results of the walkover survey, including appropriate recommendations for further mitigation. - 3.2.2 In addition a Summary Report on the walkover survey and its findings will be submitted to Discovery and Excavation in Scotland, OASIS and Aspire.
+- 4.2.1 Within two weeks of the completion of the evaluation the results will be presented to the client in the form of a written report for distribution to the relevant bodies. - 4.2.2 The report will synthesize the results of the evaluation and advise on the significance and extent of any archaeological features identified. - 4.2.3 The report will take the form of a Data Structure Report (4 copies), prepared in accordance with current standard Historic Scotland procedural requirements and AOC Archaeology standard procedures (Appendix 8).
+Specifically the Data Structure Report will contain the following: - a full descriptive text detailing the features identified and an interpretation of their date and purpose; - ii) a location map plan of the site within its landscape at a scale of at least 1:10 000: - iii) plans and elevations at an appropriate scale showing evaluation areas and features located; - iv) appropriate lists and diagrams summarising the contexts and artefacts recovered and the records made of them; - analysis of the results of the works, including appropriate post-excavation appraisals; - vi) a strategy to mitigate the impact of the development on any archaeological deposits revealed by the evaluation. - 4.2.4 The results of the evaluation will also be reported using the OASIS and ASPIRE digital reporting protocols.
+In addition a Summary Report on the works and its findings will be submitted to Discovery and Excavation in Scotland.